 When EU VAT law was first drafted in 1977, it was decided that financial and insurance services should be exempt from VAT purely due to the sheer complexity of applying VAT to these supplies.

 The EU has now decided to revisit reform of the financial services sector, returning to efforts that were last launched in 2007.
 This is mainly due to tax rulings from Europe's top court, which have prevented the financial and insurance sector from creating cost-sharing groups — a structure that allows supplies between the same group to be outside the scope of VAT, nullifying the negative tax impact of the existing rules.

 There has always been an agreement that the rules need fixing but until these rulings there wasn't the urgency.

 Taxing financial and insurance services will enable Irish industry players to recover VAT and make more efficient choices about how they acquire goods and services.
 In particular, financial and insurance firms will be able to drop complex and costly cross-border structures and supply chains aimed at tax efficiencies for purely domestic solutions.

-With firms able to make more decisions other than purely for tax reasons, and London expected to leave the EU, Ireland is poised to see a surge of activity and interest in the years to come.
+With firms able to make more decisions other than purely for tax reasons, and London leaving the EU, Ireland is poised to see a surge of activity and interest in the years to come.

 why SMART MBS?